mrtc0/wazuh-ruby-client/README.md

 - [x] Syscheck
 - [x] Syscollector

-Refer to the Wazuh API Method Reference for the list of all available methods.
+Refer to the document of wazuh-ruby-client and Wazuh API Reference for the list of all available methods.

 - https://mrtc0.github.io/wazuh-ruby-client/Wazuh/Api/Endpoints.html
 - https://documentation.wazuh.com/3.10/user-manual/api/reference.html